I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugbreakpoint-getoffset.md

 <dt><b>S_OK</b></dt>
 </dl><p>The method was successful.</p><dl>
 <dt><b>E_NOINTERFACE</b></dt>
 </dl><p>The breakpoint is deferred and does not currently specify a location in the target's memory address space.
-To determine the breakpoint location in this case, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548048">GetOffsetExpression</a>.</p>
+To determine the breakpoint location in this case, call <a href="debugger.getoffsetexpression">GetOffsetExpression</a>.</p>

 <p> </p>

 <p>This method can also return other error values.
 For more information, see <a href="debugger.hresult_values">Return Values</a>.</p>

 ## -remarks
-<p>The <a href="https://msdn.microsoft.com/library/windows/hardware/ff548095">GetParameters</a> method also returns the location that triggers a breakpoint.</p>

-<p>For more information about how to use breakpoints, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff560075">Using Breakpoints</a>.</p>

-<p>The <a href="https://msdn.microsoft.com/library/windows/hardware/ff548095">GetParameters</a> method also returns the location that triggers a breakpoint.</p>
+<p>The <a href="debugger.getparameters">GetParameters</a> method also returns the location that triggers a breakpoint.</p>

 <p>For more information about how to use breakpoints, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff560075">Using Breakpoints</a>.</p>